 3. Get spicy

-’Tis the season of hearty soups, stews and casseroles, and spices are an easy way to add some oomph in the healthiness – as well as the taste – stakes.
-Take inspiration from your favourite coffee shop chains and add warming spices to hot drinks, porridge and breakfast smoothies.
+‘Tis the season of hearty soups, stews and casseroles, and spices are an easy way to add some oomph in the healthiness – as well as the taste – stakes.
+Add warming spices to hot drinks, porridge and breakfast smoothies.
 “I am a big fan of incorporating lots of spices into your diet all year round.
 There is always one for every occasion, dish or drink,” says Mr Hobson.
 “Spices not only contain a good source of minerals, such as iron, magnesium and calcium, but many contain anti-inflammatory compounds, such as curcumin, found in turmeric.”

 4. Switch to lunchtime workouts and walks